izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 :align: center
 ```

+The cholesky decomposition of the matrix is given by

 \begin{equation}
 chol(Q) = \begin{pmatrix}
 \frac{1}{\sqrt2} & 0 & 0 & 0 & \frac{1}{\sqrt2} & 0 & \frac{1}{\sqrt2} \\